 OPEX comprises additions to property, plant, and equipment, represented by the gross amount of purchase, development or lease as specified in the financial statements, according to the EU Taxonomy.
+Majority of the OPEX under the Taxonomy is maintenance cost.

-Total OPEX was \$25,9M 2023.
+Total OPEX was \$27,8M 2024.